Process payroll runs

 - Open the payroll run (Status = Open)

-- Select Approve
+- Choose the Approve action

 - Confirm the approval